 Wanna know more about me?

-My name is Ana Domínguez Rodríguez and I'm geek sci-fi, retro RPG and Japanese culture lover who works as an English and German into Spanish translator specialized in videogames, software, apps and website localization.
+My name is Ana Domínguez Rodríguez and I'm geek sci-fi, retro RPG and Japanese culture lover who works as an English and German into Spanish translator specialized in Game, App & Website Localization.

 I finished my degree in Translation and Interpreting in 2011 and my second degree in Humanities in 2012 at Universidad Pablo de Olavide (Sevilla, Spain).
 I've studied and worked in the United Kingdom, the United States and Germany.
-In 2014 I finished a Master’s Degree in Translation Technologies and Localization at UAB (Barcelona, Spain) and, today, I work as a freelance translator, localizer, proofreader, reviewer, editor, copywriter and transcreator in sunny and hot Sevilla (Spain).
+In 2014 I finished a Master’s Degree in Translation Technologies and Localization at UAB (Barcelona, Spain).

 From the translator’s perspective, localizing a videogame can mean a great challenge as you’ll have to face either literary, technical, legal and even audiovisual translation or transcreation.
 Besides, a good knowledge of HTML and XML is required in order to work out other challenges such as tags, strings and character limitations.
-That's why I believe it's just the perfect job for me, as I love taking on challenges.
+That's why I believe it's just the perfect job for me, as I love taking on challenges and being creative.

 As I just say to myself: "Life is full of quick time events, be ready for them!"